Category: Alumni News

 On May 1, Piedmont University’s Mass Communications Department held its annual MCOM Awards.
 These awards include fun superlatives for students and faculty, the James M. Cox Jr. Alumni Award, and faculty-selected awards.
 This year, the alumni award was given to Cale Padgett, class of 2009.
 This year was special for the Mass Communications department as…

-Forum Communications Earns Top Honors in Hermes Creative Awards Competition for Piedmont University Marketing Campaign
+Forum Communications and Piedmont University Earn Top Honors in Hermes Creative Awards Competition for Marketing Campaign

-For the third time for its Piedmont University marketing efforts, Forum Communications earned a top award in the Hermes Creative Awards Competition.
+For the third time for its marketing efforts, Forum Communications and Piedmont University earned a top award in the Hermes Creative Awards Competition.
 A woman-owned full-service marketing agency, Forum Communications earned platinum honors for the “Be a Lion.
 Not a number.” campaign in the Integrated Marketing Campaign category on behalf of Piedmont University.
-Administered by the…
+Administered by…